gibran96/course-registration-chatbot/README.md

-# Course Registration Chatbot Data Pipeline
+# Course Registration Chatbot - Data Pipeline

 ## Overview
-This repository hosts a comprehensive data pipeline designed to collect, process, and store data related to university course offerings and student feedback.
-The primary objective is to generate insights useful for prospective students when selecting courses to register for.
+This repository hosts the data pipeline designed to collect, process, and store data related to Northeastern University course offerings and student feedback.

+The primary objective of the project is to generate insights useful for prospective students when selecting courses to register for.

 ## Key Components

 ### 1. Data Collection

 The pipeline collects two types of data:
-- **Course Information**: Scraped from university systems via web scraping techniques.
+- **Course Information**: Scrapes course offering details from the NEU Banner system.
-- **Student Feedback**: Extracted from PDF documents containing detailed course evaluations.
+- **Student Feedback**: Extracts student feedback from NEU Trace instructor comments reports available as PDF documents.

 ### 2. Data Processing
 The collected data undergoes several stages of processing:
-- **PDF Data Extraction**: Utilizes Optical Character Recognition (OCR) tools to convert PDF content into machine-readable format.
+- **PDF Data Extraction**: Uses Python-based extraction techniques to obtain student feedback from the NEU Trace instructor comments PDF reports.
-- **Data Cleaning**: Removes irrelevant information and formats data consistently across different sources.
+- **Data Cleaning**: Standardizes the data by removing irrelevant details and ensuring consistency across sources.
-- **Structured Data Creation**: Organizes extracted data into well-structured datasets suitable for analysis.
+- **Structured Data Creation**: Formats the data into well-structured datasets optimized for analysis.

 ### 3. Storage
-Processed data is stored in Google Cloud Storage (GCS) buckets and BigQuery databases for easy access and further analysis.
+The processed data is stored in Google Cloud Storage (GCS) buckets and BigQuery databases, enabling easy access and analysis.

 ## Main Workflow